 We use 3D images of our various statistical measures to isolate all voxels in the image where specification of a Rician model is problematic.
 After computing the p-value of each test statistic (CM1, CM2, CK1, or CK2) at each voxel of the image, we create a 3D image of the $-\log{10}(p)$ values for each statistic and then explore these values efficiently across all voxels.
 In addition, we calculate t_i and C_i^I , compute the number of outliers at each voxel, and create a 3D image for each of these influence measures (Luo and Nichols 2003).
-For instance, if the p-value of CK_1 in a specific voxel is smaller than a given significance level, then we have strong evidence that the noise characteristics at that voxel are non-Rician and are likely to derive from nonphysiological sources that may obscure valid statistical testing in those regions.
-Moreover, a large number of outliers appearing in several images taken sequentially, as they are in fMRI, may indicate a problematic noise source spanning the duration over which those images are obtained, as is often true of head motion, signal drift, and other similar artifacts.
-In addition, we also inspect the spatial clustering behavior of the voxels, which have large values of influence measures and test statistics, such as the cluster sizes of groups of outliers.
+For instance, if the p-value of CK_1 in a specific voxel is smaller than a given significance level, then we have strong evidence that the noise characteristics at that voxel are non-Rician and are likely to derive from non-physiological sources that may obscure valid statistical testing in those regions.
+Moreover, a large numbers of outliers appearing in several images taken sequentially, as they are in fMRI, may indicate a problematic noise source spanning the duration over which those images are obtained, as is often true of head motion, signal drift, and other similar artifacts.
 More detailed examination of the 2D graphs for these voxels is indicated.
-These graphs include maps of the number of outliers per slice and per image, index plots of influcence measures, and various plots of residuals that can reveal anomalies, such as nonconstant variance, curvature, transformations, and outliers in the data (Cook and Weisberg 1982; Luo and Nichols 2003).
+These graphs include maps of the number of outliers pre slice and per image, index plots of influeence measures, and various plots of residuals that can reveal anomalies such as non-constant variance, curvature, transformation, and outliers in the regression (Cook and Weisberg 1982; Luo and Nichols 2002).
 Thus, these 2D graphs of our diagnostic measures are used to help identify the nature and source of the disagreement between the Rician model and the observed MR signals at a particular voxel.